Murad Jehan

 Beside all these professional achievements Murad is a social activist and a pure cultural Afghan.
 He is famous for his social and cultural gatherings throughout.
-He got some real fan following in Gulf countries too.
+He got some real fan following in Persian Gulf countries too.

 Career

 Murad's professional journey extends beyond domestic competitions.
 He has played for Sohar Club in the Oman Volleyball League and has experience in leagues in the UAE, Lebanon, and the Maldives.
 His international exposure has honed his skills and brought valuable experience to the Pakistani volleyball scene.

 Murad has also been a vocal advocate for the establishment of a professional volleyball league in Pakistan, emphasizing its importance for the development of the sport and the financial stability of the players.
 He believes that consistent competition and the presence of foreign players in a professional league would greatly benefit the local talent and overall standards of the sport in the country.

 Personal life

 Murad hails from Bannu District of Khyber Pakhtunkhwa born to Umer Ayaz Khan.
 Despite his success on the volleyball court, he faces challenges due to the lack of adequate training facilities in his hometown and across Pakistan.
 He has highlighted the need for proper indoor facilities and quality equipment to help athletes prepare effectively for international competitions.